jbhender/CSCAR_Workshops/rsc/exercises/part2/README.md

 These exercises consist of several multiple choice questions to discuss with your group.

+1. When you attempt to include values of multiple types in a single vector, values of less complex types are coerced to more complex types.
+This is known as *type promotion*.
+Experiment in R to determine the relative order from least complex to most complex of the following types (listed alphabetically): character, double, integer, logical.

-  1. Which of the following is not the same as the others?
+2. Which of the following is not the same as the others?
    a. `df$a`
    a. `df[1]`
    a. `df[['a']]`
    a. `df[, 1]`

-  2. Which of the following are equivalent to `length(df)`?
+3. Which of the following are equivalent to `length(df)`?
 Choose all that apply.
    a. `nrow(df)`
    a. `ncol(df)`
    a. `3 * nrow(df)`
    a. `length(df[['a']])`
    a. `length(df[1:3])`

-  3. Which of the following are equivalent to `length(df$a)`?
+4. Which of the following are equivalent to `length(df$a)`?
 Choose all that apply.
    a. `nrow(df)`
    a. `ncol(df)`
    a. `3 * nrow(df)`
    a. `length(df[['a']])`
    a. `length(df[1:3])`

 ## Exercise Set 2